 A Hypercar, in many ways, is a supercar that is refined in every single way possible.
 A company like McLaren sells both supercars and Hypercars.
 Supercars are still very a luxurious and fast automobile; however, a Hypercar can outperform a supercar on every track in the world.
 For McLaren, the supercars use mostly the same materials as the Hypercars; they both use a lot of carbon fiber and alcantara for their interior and exterior.
 Both cars even use the same engine and wheels; however, the way the engine is tuned, made, and implemented into the car make the difference of how the car performs (“Ricardo and McLaren,” 2013; Moore, 2015).
 The body of the Hypercar, other than the use of carbon fiber, is very different compared to the supercar.
 All of this is a result of making the supercar affordable.
 As stated before, the Hypercar project does not have a budget which makes it very expensive for purchase.
 A supercar is still made to perform well but still needs to stay somewhat affordable for the consumer compared to the Hypercar.

 Thus, Hypercars take up a much smaller segment of the automobile industry and market compared to supercars.
 For example, “Koenigsegg controls about 25 percent of the market but has the influence of a far larger brand, at least among exotic-car aficionados” (Dean, 2013, Most Popular Hypercar).
-Even though Koenigsegg only builds about 12 to 14 automobiles a year, they still are a huge influence to the market (Dean, 2013, $1.4 Million And Up).
+Even though Koenigsegg only builds about 12 to 14 automobiles a year, they still are a huge influence to the market (Dean, 2013, $1.4 Million and Up).
 This proves that in the Hypercar industry, because it is such a small market, you do not need to be producing many cars to become a market influencing company.

 Leaders in the Hypercar Industry